francoiskroll/FramebyFrame/DOCUMENTATION.md

 > Error in grDevices::pdf(file = filename, ..., version = version) :
   cannot open file '...pdf'

 Are you on Windows?
 Do you have the plot you are trying to overwrite open?
-On Windows, it seems like R cannot overwrite a pdf that is already open.
+On Windows, it seems like R cannot overwrite a PDF that is already open.
 Close Acrobat Reader (or else) and run the command again.
 If that was not the solution, check carefully that the `exportPath` is correct.
 Does the folder you are trying to write into exist?

+> Error in data.table::fwrite(paL[[i]], file = paste0(beforeLastSlash(ffpath[1]),  :
+  Permission denied: 'D:/.../.csv'.
+Failed to open existing file for writing.
+Do you have write permission to it?
+Is this Windows and does another process such as Excel have it open?

+Error is self-explanatory here.
+On Windows, R cannot overwrite a CSV that is open, for example in Excel.
+Close Excel (or else) and run the command again.

 # TODO